MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 OOBE will wait indefinitely for Autopilot profile to download and following dialog will be presented.
 In order to remove effects of TenantLockdown, device must be enrolled with its original tenant first using Autopilot only and RequireNetworkInOOBE must be unset as described in previous step before restrictions introduced by TenantLockdown CSP are removed.

 ![In-device view for when policy is enforced on device.](images/hololens-autopilot-lockdown.png)

+This information can now be found alongside the rest of Autopilot under [Tenantlockdown CSP and Autopilot](hololens2-autopilot.md#tenantlockdown-csp-and-autopilot).

 ### Global Assigned Access – Kiosk Mode
 - Reduced Identity management for Kiosk, by enabling new Kiosk method that applies Kiosk mode at the system level.